heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 page_title: "Heroku: heroku_build"
 sidebar_current: "docs-heroku-resource-build"
 description: |-
-  `git push heroku master` for Terraform.
-Provides the ability to build & release code from a local or remote source archive, making it possible to launch apps directly from a Terraform config
+  "Deploy to Heroku" for Terraform.
+Provides the ability to build & release code from a local or remote source, making it possible to launch apps directly from a Terraform config
 ---

 # heroku\_build